 2.13.
 Chain of Command.
 Defines lines of authority and communication.
 Each cadet will know their chain of command and the names of the people assigned to the positions contained on their Chain of Command handout.
 Cadets should use the chain for business concerning uniform wear, customs and courtesies, drill, cadet evaluations and promotions, cadet awards, extracurricular activities, and rules and procedures.

 2.14.
 Cadet Command and Support Responsibilities.
 Responsibilities and duties increase with rank.
 Cadets are selected for positions of authority based on their potential.
 Instructors may select the cadet corps commander.
 However, subordinate commanders and key staff members required by the organizational structure of the unit may be selected by the corps commander.
-Each cadet is expected to be capable of assuming the responsibilities and duties of the positions to which promoted or appointed.
+Each cadet is expected to be capable of assuming the responsibilities and duties of the positions to which they are promoted or appointed.

 2.14.1.
 An Officer-In-Charge (OIC) will be appointed to and has authority and/or responsibility over a group of cadets for every AFJROTC activity.
 The responsibility does not stop with appointment as OIC.